calekochenour/mansfield-double-up-gpx-analysis/05-papers-writings/mansfield-double-up-gpx-analysis.md

 ### GPX Data Processing

-This section creates a copy of the dataframe from the previous section in order to make changes to the representation of the data.
 No data points were changed or omitted.
 The following list identifies the changes made to the representation of the data so that it could be interpreted further and plotted:

 * Added elevation in feet (default elevation in meters);
 * Converted *datetime* objects to a plottable format;